-Customer Spotlight: Adarsha Devihalli, PhD Student at NC State
+Customer Spotlight: Adarsha Devihalli, PhD Candidate at North Carolina State

 Nestled in the southern region of the Appalachian Mountains is an environmentally beneficial abundance of Fraser fir—the most sought-after Christmas tree in the USA.
 Thanks to its charming aroma, soft and durable needles, and eye-catching silhouette the tree forms the foundation of a multi-million dollar industry in North Carolina.
 It is these qualities combined with this unique geography that make North Carolina the second-leading Christmas tree producer in the United States.
 And while Fraser firs are heavily popular with holiday enthusiasts, they’re also extremely vulnerable to Phytophthora, a common cause of root rot disease.